scarver2/scarver2.github.io/_posts/2025-10-19-about-tech-me.markdown

 layout: post
 ---

-I'm a big fan of Ruby on Rails&mdash;have been ever since it's first public appearance in 2005.
+I am a big fan of [Ruby on Rails](https://rubyonrails.org) &mdash; have been ever since it's first public appearance in 2005.
 I'm proficient with many technologies, but I keep coming back to the world of Ruby on Rails.
 I can't ignore a decade of success with the framework.
+From creating simple Mom&Pop websites to my rapid expansion of Fortune 1000 enterprises, Ruby on Rails has been proven it's capabilities in my hands many times over.
 But Rails isn't my only mainstay.
 I use many Ruby gems and technologies in the start-ups I've established or participated.

 The "Rails Way" works for me.
 I love the lingo.
 SCRUM, DRY, SRP, TDD, KISS, CI, Git, Mocking, Stubbing...one day I'll learn what all those mean. :)